Sarah Krasnostein: Writing

 In 2022, she was awarded Australia's Pascall Prize for Arts Criticism for her television reviews for The Saturday Paper.
 The judges said, “In the time of Covid, Sarah Krasnostein explored the artistic possibilities of television, as it met our desires for distraction and connection.
 She evoked new dramatic landscapes, as well as cultural change.
 There was depth of reference, a sense of formal advance, dry wit, and emotional openness.”

+Krasnostein was awarded the 2024 Walkley Award for long feature writing for her essay in The Monthly, "Peace in the Home: The Trial of Malka Leifer".